runalishitap04/AUTOMATED-REPORT-GENERATION/README.md

 *MENTOR*: NEELA SANTOSH

-## Automated Report Generation: An Overview
+## Automated Report Generation:

 Automated report generation refers to the process of creating reports using software systems without the need for manual intervention.
 This technology leverages data extraction, processing, and presentation tools to transform raw data into structured, meaningful reports automatically.
 The primary goal is to enhance efficiency, accuracy, and timeliness in delivering insights from data, which is increasingly crucial in today’s fast-paced, data-driven environments.

-Key Components and Functionality
+Key Components and Functionality:

 At its core, automated report generation involves several integrated components: